Edith Nourse Rogers: Legislator

 Rogers was regarded as capable by her male peers and became a model for younger Congresswomen.
 Her trademark was an orchid or a gardenia on her shoulder.
 She was also an active legislator and sponsored more than 1,200 bills, over half on veteran or military issues.
 She voted for a permanent nurse corps in the Department of Veteran's Affairs, and benefits for disabled veterans and veterans of the Korean War.

 In 1937 she sponsored a bill to fund the maintenance of the neglected Congressional Cemetery, even though her husband was placed at rest in their hometown.
 She opposed child labor, and fought for "equal pay for equal work" and a 48-hour workweek for women, though she believed a woman's first priority was home and family.
 She supported local economic autonomy; on April 19, 1934, she read a petition against the expanded business regulations of the New Deal, and all 1,200 signatures, into the Congressional Record.
 Rogers voted in favor of the Civil Rights Acts of 1957 and 1960.

 Rogers was an advocate for the textile and leather industries in Massachusetts.
 She acquired funding for flood control measures in the Merrimack River basin, helped Camp Devens become Fort Devens, Massachusetts in 1931, and was responsible for many other jobs and grants in the state.

+In 1935 Rogers twice introduced resolutions to authorize funding for traffic safety studies, eventually resulting in $75,000 for Bureau of Public Roads to study traffic safety conditions.